Birth Trauma: Understanding the Impact, Signs, and Paths to Healing

 Birth trauma refers to the emotional or psychological distress that occurs during or after childbirth when the experience is perceived as frightening, overwhelming, painful, or unsafe.
 While birth trauma can involve medical emergencies, it can also result from feeling unheard, powerless, rushed, or unsupported—even when the birth is medically “successful.”

 Birth trauma can affect people who give birth as well as partners or support people who witness the experience.
-Importantly, birth trauma is defined by the individual’s experience, not by how others think the birth “should” have felt.
+Importantly, birth trauma is defined by the individual’s experience , not by how others think the birth “should” have felt.

 The Impact of Birth Trauma on Mental Health

 Birth trauma can have lasting effects on emotional well-being, relationships, and physical health.
-Without support, individuals may struggle with:
+Without support, individuals may struggle with:A newborn baby in a diaper and socks, held in someone's arms.
+The person has an IV band on.

 • Difficulty bonding with their baby